In this post, you’ll find a breakdown and review of the School Zone Big Preschool Workbook.

 We completed this workbook in about 2 months with our 4 year old.

-We’ve now started the “Teach Your Child to Read in 100 Easy Lessons” book.
-It is amazing so far!
-I’m watching our daughter learn to read before my eyes.
-So fun.
+We’ve now completed the “Teach Your Child to Read in 100 Easy Lessons” book.
+It is amazing!!

 I’ll touch briefly on the learning to read book in this post as well!